Last Updated on September 12, 2023

 Step 7: Bottle & Enjoy

 In all, I hope you love this recipe as much as we do!
+If you need any tips on growing your own peppers and chilis, learn more here.
 Please feel free to ask questions in the comments, share this post, and if you do make it – report back with a review!

 If you’re looking for more ways to use and preserve peppers, or simple and delicious fermented foods, check these out: